JoStableford/JoStableford.github.io/_posts/2025-06-21-why-im-building-this-site.md

 This space is an attempt to change that.

 I’m building this blog as a place to experiment in public.
 To write, reflect, and stretch the muscle of saying things out loud.
 Not to teach.
 Not to market.
-Just to think more clearly—and maybe make a few connections along the way.
+Just to think more clearly... and maybe make a few connections along the way.

 What will live here?
 I’m not totally sure yet.
 Probably a mix of:

 - Things I’m trying to make sense of
-- Moments that stick—whether from the back of an ambulance or a quiet walk home
+- Moments that stick -whether from the back of an ambulance or a quiet walk around the block
 - Rambles that start with a quote or an odd question and go somewhere unexpected

 Some posts might feel polished.
 Others might just be notes I couldn’t shake.